 Paul writes to Titus about how to lead the congregations in Crete.

 Paul writes to Philemon to forgive his slave who runs away.

 This particular epistle has an unknown author.
-But it is an encouraging letter for Christians that time who suffered.
+But it is an encouraging letter for Christians in that time who suffered.
 This consoles them to believe in Christ, who is greater than any other authority on Earth.

 Here Peter encourages the suffering Christians to continue living a Christian life and inspiring truth through their righteous actions.

 Peter reminds Christians about the truth about Jesus and warns about false teachers.

 John writes about how Christians can follow Jesus’ commands, love each other, and live righteously.

 Here John writes about truth, love, and obedience.

 This last letter from John discusses Christian fellowship.